scryinfo/dp/README.md

 ### Package UI source files：
 > We assume that you have finished node.js download and installation

 Run **webpackUI.ps1** script in dp/app/app/ui content to finish this process You can control whether to display webpack result analysis through *bundleAnalyzerReport* in ui/config/index.js
 ### Build app executable file：
-Run: go build in dp/app/app/main content，entrance file: **main.exe** will be generated if succeeded
+Run: go build in dp/app/app/main content，entrance file: **main.exe** will be generated if succeeded.
 ##  Operation
 ### Operating environment
 - ipfs client (0.4.20)